pratty010/Boxes/Try Hack Me/Easy/Git Happens/Write_Up.md

 # Write Up for Try Hack Me box - [Git Happens](https://tryhackme.com/room/githappens)

 This box is based on a vulnerable git directory exposed.
 We can use that to determine earlier changes and possible secrets.
+Let's jump in.

 > Pratyush Prakhar (5#1NC#4N) - 09/09/2023